digitalservicebund/github-actions/argocd-deploy/README.md

 # ArgoCD deploy

-With our ArgoCD setup a new version of an application is deployed to the cluster if the container image reference in your infra repository changes.
-This process is happening in an asynchronous fashion.
-For steps in a workflow that depend on this asynchronous update/deployment to successfully complete (e.g. some form of post-deployment verification such as running E2E tests against the deployed environment) this action can be used to wait for completion until proceeding with the next step in the pipeline.
+With our ArgoCD setup a new version of an application is deployed to the cluster if a particular container image reference in your infra repository changes.
+Therefore, in a pipeline we need to automate the change of such image reference.
+Part of this action accomplishes the image reference updating.

+The other part of this action is for dealing with the fact that ArgoCD picks up changes and syncs an application asynchronously (in a different thread so to say).
+For steps in a workflow that depend on this asynchronous update/deployment to successfully complete (e.g. some form of post-deployment verification such as running E2E tests against the deployed environment) this action waits for completion of the ArgoCD sync until proceeding with the next step in the pipeline.

 See [this example](https://github.com/digitalservice4germany/useid-backend-service/blob/cf2f4cfd21ff9bdd2e807f215983144377b599f9/.github/workflows/pipeline.yml#L216-L249) of the action being used.